 What is Google Classroom?

 Google Classroom is free and open to use, but that's within reason.
-Google ensures safety and security for students by only allowing you to create a class when your school or university has first signed up for a free G Suite for Education account.
+Google ensures safety and security for students by only allowing you to create a class when your school or university has first signed up for a free Google Workspace for Education account.
 This is when the institution can decide which services students can use.

-It also gives the body a chance to look at and personalize the privacy and security settings to best suit the groups being taught.
-This is where accounts are setup for students, since they're not allowed to use their personal accounts to access the services.
-This limits access to the virtual space, keeping it secure.
+It also offers a chance to look at and personalize the privacy and security settings to best suit the groups being taught.
+This is when accounts are setup for students, since they're not allowed to use their personal accounts to access the services.
+Access is limited to the virtual space, keeping it secure.

-Google assures users of its service that it keeps all data secure, there are no ads at all, Google supports compliance with industry regulations and best practices, plus you get clear information about Google's privacy and security policies.
+Google assures users of Classroom that it keeps all data secure, there are no ads, it supports compliance with industry regulations and best practices.

-While Google Classroom is less of an LMS, in terms of management, it points out that it is more about personalizing the learning experience of students, rather than managing it.
-In its words: "Students can learn 21st-century problem-solving and the skills they’ll use in their future careers, with accessibility features that help every student do their best work."
+Google Classroom is primarily focused on personalizing the learning experience of students rather than managing it.
+To quote: "Students can learn 21st-century problem-solving and the skills they’ll use in their future careers, with accessibility features that help every student do their best work."

-Google Classroom might not be a full LMS but it does meet Learning Tool Interoperability (LTI) standards meaning it can be used with another LMS as an add-on.
-It will also work with other free-to-use offerings like Schoology and Edmodo as needed.
+Google Classroom might not be a full LMS but it does meet Learning Tool Interoperability (LTI) standards so it can be used with another LMS as an add-on.
+It will also work with other free-to-use offerings such as Schoology and Edmodo as needed.

 Google Classroom: Features

-- Works on iOS, Android, Mac, Windows, Chrome and browsers
+- Works on iOS, Android, Mac, Windows, Chrome, and other browsers

 - Not a Blackboard replacement

-Google Classroom is a super easy to access service.
-It works across – deep breath – iOS, Android, Windows, Mac, Chrome and pretty much any other device that can get a browser window running within it.
-For a growing number of K12 students already using Chromebooks this system is perfectly suited to their hardware and what they're used to doing with it.
+Google Classroom is super easy to access and works across – deep breath – iOS, Android, Windows, Mac, Chrome, and pretty much any other device that can get a browser window running within it.
+For a growing number of K-12 students already using Chromebooks, this system is perfectly suited to their hardware and what they're used to doing with it.

-When a teacher logs into the service they can see a section for each of their classes, with courses differentiated by colors and banners.
-Name the class, enter a description, pick the banner image and it's good to go.
+When a teacher logs into the platform, they can see a section for each of their classes, with courses differentiated by colors and banners.
+Name the class, enter a description, pick the banner image, and it's good to go.

 Resources can be shared to students all at the same time and they're notified by email.
-So a teacher can share and annotate a Google Doc, Sheet or Slide and keep track of when students had that distributed.
-Since you can pull material in from Google Drive this can also be an easy process.
+So a teacher can share and annotate a Google Doc, Sheet, or Slide, and keep track of when students had that distributed.
+You can also pull material in from Google Drive, making integration even easier.

-While a presentation can be carried out using Google Slides, the teacher is also able to create a real-world view by using Google Hangouts to see and hear the students for video interactions.
+While a presentation can be carried out using Google Slides, the teacher is also able to create a real-world view by using Google Meet to see and hear the students for video interactions.

-Student interactions can be controlled on three levels: students can post and comment, only comment or only teachers can post and comment.
+Student interactions can be controlled on three levels: students can post and comment, only comment, or only teachers can post and comment.
 This allows teachers to make announcements clearly, but it also makes it obvious if educators want students to interact with a posting.
-This applies to multiple teachers as you can have more than one added to a classroom, making it great for assistance.
+This applies to multiple teachers as more than one can be added to a classroom, making it great for assistance.

-There isn't an automated roster system but you are able to integrate with third parties like rosterSync using a CSV file.
+This platform doesn't have an automated roster system but you are able to integrate with third-parties such as rosterSync using a CSV file.
 Sure, it requires a manual sync, but then this is free compared to the automated offerings from a dedicated LMS.

-As of August 2020, Google announced plans for Classroom to allow for the export of grades into a student information system (SIS) making it far easier to use automatically school-wide.
+Google announced Classroom will allow for the export of grades into a student information system (SIS), increasing the ease of use and compatibility.

-Google also announced the addition of the originality report feature.
-This allows teachers to run a check against other student submissions from the same school.
-A great way to avoid plagiarism.
+Google also announced the addition of the originality report feature so teachers can run a check against other student submissions from the same school.
+A great way to detect plagiarism.